 You should never allow the new person to approach, speak to or touch your dog until your pet makes the first move to signal that this type of contact is acceptable, says Whitney.

-Without making eye contact with your dog, the new person should hold out treats or drop them on the floor nearby.
+Without making eye contact with your dog, the new person should hold out dog treats or drop them on the floor nearby.
 During this process, the new person should stand sideways or in a crouching position.

-If your dog finds the offered treats to be desirable, he will eventually feel confident enough to approach the new person, but it may take a while.
+If your dog finds the offered treats to be desirable, they will eventually feel confident enough to approach the new person, but it may take a while.
 You should never rush this process because that may only worsen your dog’s feelings of fear or shyness.

-How should you introduce your dog to other dogs?
+How to introduce dogs to other dogs

-You can help your dog feel comfortable with meeting other animals by starting out with “positive reinforcement, counter-conditioning and training with a known friendly, calm dog,” says Dr. Gramlich.
-Here are six tips on how to introduce your dog to a potential canine friend.
+You can help your dog feel comfortable with meeting other animals by starting out with “positive reinforcement, counter-conditioning and training with a known friendly, calm dog,” says Gramlich.
+Here are six tips on how to properly introduce your dog to a potential canine friend.

 Make sure that you begin this process in a controlled environment that has little to stimulate or distract your dog.

-According to Whitney and Dr. Gramlich, you should start by introducing your pet to a confident, well-socialized dog, as this will help you learn how to handle these types of introductions.
+According to Whitney and Gramlich, you should start by introducing your pet to a confident, well-socialized dog, as this will help you learn how to handle these types of introductions.

 When making this initial introduction, make sure that both dogs are properly leashed.
-Keep your distance from the other dog and his handler at first, and reward your dog for calm behavior.
+Keep your distance from the other dog and their handler at first, and reward your dog for calm behavior.
 Then, approach the new dog slowly.
 When the dogs eventually meet up, you can allow them to sniff and circle around each other.
 Afterward, you should walk away with your dog.

 According to Whitney, using tight leashes or pulling dogs apart can cause a negative reaction in your pet.

-It’s difficult to know what causes one dog to feel more fearful of certain dogs or people than others, but both Whitney and Dr. Gramlich state that early, positive socialization is key for confident, well-behaved pets.
-“The critical socialization period for puppies is between 3 and 12 weeks of age,” says Dr. Gramlich.
+It’s difficult to know what causes one dog to feel more fearful of certain dogs or people than others, but both Whitney and Gramlich state that early, positive socialization is key for confident, well-behaved pets.
+“The critical socialization period for puppies is between 3 and 12 weeks of age,” says Gramlich.

 “It is important during this critical socialization period to expose your puppy to people (children, males and females, people in uniform and men with beards and hats), other dogs (friendly, big and small), other animals (cats and pocket pets, if you have them) and environments (grass, concrete and water) in a positive way.
 When puppies have adverse experiences, they may develop a phobia later on in life that can be very difficult to manage.”